Quantum-proof randomness extractors via operator space theory: Acknowledgments

 \section{Acknowledgments}

 We acknowledge discussions with Matthias Christandl, Fabian Furrer, Patrick Hayden, Christopher Portmann, Renato Renner, Oleg Szehr, Marco Tomamichel, Thomas Vidick, Stephanie Wehner, Reinhard Werner, and Andreas Winter.
-Part of this work was done while OF and VBS were visiting the Institute for Quantum Information and Matter at Caltech and we would like to thank John Preskill and Thomas Vidick for their hospitality.
-Most of this work was done while OF was at ETH Zurich supported by the the European Research Council grant No. 258932.
+MB acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NFS Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).
+Additional funding support was provided by the ARO grant for Research on Quantum Algorithms at the IQIM (W911NF-12-1-0521).
+Most of this work was done while OF was affiliated with ETH Zurich, supported by the the European Research Council grant No. 258932.
 Additional funding was provided by the EU under the project ``Randomness and Quantum Entanglement'' (RAQUEL).
 VBS was supported by an ETH postdoctoral fellowship.
+Part of this work was done while OF and VBS were visiting the Institute for Quantum Information and Matter at Caltech and we would like to thank John Preskill and Thomas Vidick for their hospitality.